Give me back my man

 Grace Jones - Love is the drug

 These masks were made by model maker Sue Venning and photographed by Peter Ashworth.
-Following on from Jean Paul Goude's mask theme I contacted Madame Tussauds who had made a model of grace.
+Following on from Jean Paul Goude's mask theme I contacted Madame Tussauds who had made a model of Grace.
 The kindly obliged and allowed us to use the mold of her head from which we made plastic masks.
 Sue then went to town creating a series of different looks.
-These images were then compiled in a special record sleeve boolket which became a collectors item.
+These images were then compiled in a special record sleeve boolket which became a much sought after collectors item.

 Too good to be forgotten

 The Prisoner - I am not a number!